CS257-S25/team-project-a/Contract.md

 # Strengths
 Sorting data sets - Alex
 Github - Alex
-Good at spotting errors in code - Andrew
-Worked using HTML and CSS at some basic levels - Newton
+Good at spotting errors in code - Andrew, Nicholas Worked using HTML and CSS at some basic levels - Newton